kuhnza/thundr/content/controllers/sections/003-data-binding.md

 	public JspView method(String param1, Long param2){ … }
 	```

-	thundr is capable of binding all basic java types, collection classes and javabeans.
+	thundr is capable of binding all basic java types, collection classes and javabeans. <span class="label label-warning">Link to more about binding</span>

 -	**Path variables** - that is named variables as portion of the route. e.g.